 To complement our bottom-up research, the portfolio managers also use our proprietary ESG House Score, which is primarily a quantitative assessment, to identify and exclude those companies exposed to the highest ESG risks.
-Finally, are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy. binary exclusions are applied to exclude the particular areas of investment.
+Finally, binary exclusions are applied to exclude the particular areas of investment.